Human food that cats can eat and what to avoid

 Milk and cheese are always a surprising one.
 However, as cats lack the enzyme to digest lactose, they often have trouble with milk or cheese.
 Both will likely give them an upset tummy.

-*Xylitol.
-This is a sweetener found in human foods like peanut butter or baked goods and it’s highly toxic for cats.
+Xylitol is a major thing you should avoid.
+It's a sweetener found in human foods like peanut butter or baked goods and it’s highly toxic for cats.
 If eaten it can result in hypoglycaemia, which is low blood sugar.
 Xylitol also poses the risk of liver issues in our pets.
 These effects can be very serious for cats and potentially fatal.
+You must see a vet if your pet has eaten xylitol.

 What human food can kittens eat?